zamazan4ik/awesome-pgo/article/article.md

 Another possible caveat - different mangling rules between OS.
 I [met](https://github.com/mstorsjo/llvm-mingw/issues/383#issuecomment-1838585818) such an issue at least once and confirmed it with my local tests, the Rustc project also [found](https://discord.com/channels/636084430946959380/1041903397873406012/1177366981368877127) the same issue.
 For fixing this there is an idea to write a PGO profile converter Linux <-> macOS for changing OS-specific symbol name details.
 Current status - just an idea, nothing more.
 If you want to implement it - you are welcome (pls don't forget to open-source it!).

 So by default, I recommend regenerating the PGO profile for each operating system.
 If you cannot do it for some reason (e.g. there is no possibility to collect PGO profiles on some target OS due to various reasons like [lack of](https://github.com/pydantic/pydantic-core/issues/732) corresponding runners in a CI pipeline) - you could try to apply a PGO profile from one OS to PGO-optimized build for another OS but you need to track somehow that this PGO profile has good coverage for the target OS too.
+Practical [example](https://issues.chromium.org/issues/40281799) of such reusage - Chrome on Android.

 ### Does PGO/PLO depend on a CPU architecture?